USAJOBS/help-center/how-to/search/filters/hiring-path.md

 Some federal jobs are open to the general public — meaning any U.S. citizen can apply.
 But, some federal jobs are only open to eligible current or former federal civilian employees or people who may be eligible under a unique hiring path.
 You can filter your job search results to only show you jobs that meet your specific eligibility criteria.
 You can filter by one or more hiring paths.

 If you fall under one of the groups listed below, you may or may not be eligible for each job listed in your search results.
-You must read the **Who May Apply** section of the job announcement to determine if you’re eligible to apply.
+You must read the **This job is open to** section of the job announcement to determine if you’re eligible to apply.
+You can also read the **Who May Apply** section, but not all job announcements have that information.

 ## Open to the public